From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 The government could also introduce harsher sentences for offenders.
 This is part of a wider 10-year plan to tackle illegal drug-related crime.

-Self-driving cars allowed on UK roads
+Self-driving cars allowed on road this year

 Automatic Lane Keeping Systems (ALKS) keep cars in lane automatically at low speeds.
 And for the first time, drivers will be able to delegate control of the vehicle.